elixir-lang/elixir/README.md

     $ cd elixir
     $ make clean test

+> Note: if you are running on Windows, [this article includes important notes for compiling Elixir from source on Windows](https://github.com/elixir-lang/elixir/wiki/Windows).

 If Elixir fails to build (specifically when pulling in a new version via git), be sure to remove any previous build artifacts by running `make clean`, then `make test`.

 If tests pass, you are ready to move on to the [Getting Started guide][1] or to try Interactive Elixir by running: `bin/iex` in your terminal.